TalkSPORT Charity Bet Treble: Raising money for the Bobby Moore Fund

 This week, the TalkSPORT team have chosen...

-Liverpool will be delighted to welcome back some key players from injury.
-Namely Virgil van Dijk, who they missed massively last season.
-His potential return could propel the Reds to opening day victory against newly promoted Norwich.

-The treble can be backed on the Sportsbook at 12.011/1, meaning the £50 charity bet stake could return £600 for the Bobby Moore Fund.
-There are no cash out suspensions on match odds with Betfair, listen to TalkSPORT's Gameday Premier League coverage tomorrow to find out if they land the treble or cash out.
+The treble has been backed on the Sportsbook at 12.12 (11/1), meaning the £50 charity bet stake could return £605 for the Bobby Moore Fund.
+There are no cash out suspensions on match odds with Betfair.
+Listen to TalkSPORT's Gameday Premier League coverage on Saturday to find out if they land the treble or cash out.

 Get a £5 Free Bet on Multiples - Every Day!